Nursing Book Review: Definition, Structure, Step-by-Step Guide, & Tips

 - From what point of view is the book based?

 - Do you agree or contest the writer’s perspective?

-- Take notes as you continue in reading the book and pinpoint essential passages that can form part of quotations during the review.
+- Take notes as you continue reading the book and pinpoint essential passages that can form part of quotations during the review.

 - What is the applicable style that the writer applies – is it formal or informal?
 Is this method appropriate to address the interest of the audience?

-- Do the conclusion and the summary convince the reader?
+- Do the conclusion, and the summary convince the reader?

 - Assuming that there are footnotes, do they reflect well the information given in the paper?
 Does the reference replicate the information provided in the body of the text?

-- If you find it appropriate, make comments on the paper format that reflects such issues as the binding and the layout among others.
-Does the author make use of figures, maps, and illustrations and if yes, do you find them to be ingenious?
+- If you find it appropriate, make comments on the paper format that reflects such issues as the binding and the layout, among others.
+Does the author make use of figures, maps, and illustrations, and if yes, do you find them to be ingenious?

 - Are there any worthy accomplishments that can be attributed to the book?
 Is further research needed?
 Compare this book with other books that were written by the author and any other text discussing similar issues although written by different authors.
-Prioritize on the books in the reference list.
+Prioritize the books in the reference list.